grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 To do, this you can use `k6 run -out cloud`.
 For detailed instructions, refer to [Results visualization](/results-visualization/cloud/).

-<Blockquote mod="warning"
+<Blockquote mod="attention"
-title="Tests streamed to the cloud count as runs in your subscription."
+title="k6 charges your subscription for cloud streaming"
 >

-Be careful with `k6 run --out cloud`, as each run counts against your total number of tests!
+Data storage and processing are primary cloud costs, so `k6 run --out cloud` will consume VUh or test runs from your subscription.

 </Blockquote>